sorinboia/nginx-experience-aws/guide/6controller.md

 Password: Admin2020
 ```

-Next step is to get the API key to connect the microgateway so it is managed by the controller.
+4. The next step is getting the API key to connect the microgateway so it is managed by the controller.
-One you login the first thing you will see is the API key, save it for later.
+Once you login - the first thing you will see is the API key, save it for later.

 ![](images/controller_apikey.JPG)